-Confront Depression, Anxiety, Grief, and Loss Through Poetry Are the usual depression books helping you find a path to healing?
-No?
-Try this poetry collection especially for those dealing with mental illness and for people closest to them.
-Create hope for the future.
+A poetry collection crafted to inspire healing in those tackling mental health issues or to help those closest to them.
 Paloma is faking it.
 On the outside, she’s A-Okay.
 She’s electrified at work, there is a cadence in her step as she walks her dog, she posts memes on Facebook, and she keeps up with most relationships.
 Looks can be deceiving, however.
 Inside, Paloma is just going through the motions, and she feels like things are spiraling out of control.
 But when things are at their darkest, dawn arrives with clarity and focus, and with it, healing.
 Paloma learns to value small glimmering moments of joy rather than searching for constant happiness, thus building hope for her future.
-A manifesto for life.
-Happy, Okay?: Poems about Anxiety, Depression, Hope, and Survival is not simply a narrative spun in verse by a masterful poet.
-It is an invitation to readers to shake off the stigma and silence of mental illness and find strength in the only voice that matters: your own.
-It can be an electric roadmap to healing and a manifesto for wholeness.
-In this inspiring and heartwarming book, you will: • Understand how to make happiness a decision, even when you don’t feel it in your bones • Find out how to exercise patience and self-acceptance • Attract hope and purpose back into your life Fans of Milk and Honey by Rupi Kaur, The Witch Doesn’t Burn in this One by Amanda Lovelace, Depression & Other Magic Tricks by Sabrina Benaim, Our Numbered Days by Neil Hilborn, or Nothing is Okay by Rachel Wiley will love Happy, Okay? by M.J.
-Fievre.
+An electric roadmap to healing and a manifesto for wholeness, Happy, Okay?: Poems about Anxiety, Depression, Hope, and Survival, is written in a contemporary style reminiscent of Rupi Kaur and Pierre Alex Jeanty.
+But this poetry book is not simply a narrative spun in verse.
+It is an invitation to readers to shake off the stigma and silence of mental health and find strength in the only voice that matters: your own.
+Whether exploring self-care, social anxiety, or anxiety in relationship, in this inspiring and heartwarming book, you will: Understand how to make happiness a decision, even when you don’t feel it in your bones Find out how to exercise patience and self-acceptance Attract hope and purpose back into your life If you enjoy poetry books or books like Her, Black Girl Magic, Pillow Thoughts, Milk and Honey, or The Sun and Her Flowers, then you will definitely love this book.

 |Publisher||Mango Media Inc.|